fork-commit-merge/fork-commit-merge/README.md

 ### Installing React.js

-For React related issues, you need to install [Node.js and NPM](#installing-nodejs-and-npm).
+For React.js related issues, you need to install [Node.js and NPM](#installing-nodejs-and-npm).

 ---

 ### Installing Next.js

-For NextJS related issues, you need to install [Node.js and NPM](#installing-nodejs-and-npm).
+For Next.js related issues, you need to install [Node.js and NPM](#installing-nodejs-and-npm).

 ---

 ### Installing Three.js

-For ThreeJS related issues, you need to install [Node.js and NPM](#installing-nodejs-and-npm).
+For Three.js related issues, you need to install [Node.js and NPM](#installing-nodejs-and-npm).

 ---

 ### Installing Vue.js

-For Vue related issues, you need to install [Node.js and NPM](#installing-nodejs-and-npm).
+For Vue.js related issues, you need to install [Node.js and NPM](#installing-nodejs-and-npm).

 ---